telecotxesco/SharpUpdate/README.md

 * Define a <files> node for each file you want to download.
 * In the <launchFile> you define the executable.

-# Original author
+# Credit.
+Original author
-This is a fork from https://github.com/henryxrl/SharpUpdate
+This is a fork from Henryxrl.
+More info at https://github.com/henryxrl/SharpUpdate

-# Credit
-SharpUpdate is modified from Auto Updater by BetterCoder on Youtube.
-His tutorial can be found here: http://goo.gl/n7btY